MrRacoon/hkci/README.md

  λ >
 ```

-To load functions directly into the repl context, call it with `module`
+To load functions directly into the repl context, call it with `module()`.

+`++` before the function denotes that the function _is_ available, while the `--`
+denotes that the function has yet to be implemented.

 ```
  λ > module(Data.Either)